Etse Sikanku

-Godwin Etse Sikanku is a Ghanaian political scientist, author, lecturer and head of Directorate for Research, Innovations & Development (DRID) at the Ghana Institute of Journalism.
+Godwin Etse Sikanku is a Ghanaian political scientist, author, lecturer and Dean at the School of Journalism, University of Media, Arts and Communication.
 He is best known for his book on Barack Obama, titled The Afrocentric Obama and lessons on political campaigns.

 Sikanku received a Bachelor of Arts in political science and sociology from the University of Ghana.
 He then attended the University of Iowa, receiving a master's degree in journalism and communication studies from the University of Iowa, as well as a Doctor of Philosophy in journalism and mass communication.